SKGleba/psp2etoi/README.md

 <br>

 ## Usage
-Please keep in mind that this tool is intended for advanced users only, a wrong configuration or program bug can lead to unrecoverable system corruption requiring a motherboard replacement.
+Please keep in mind that this tool is intended for advanced users only; a wrong configuration or program bug can lead to unrecoverable system corruption requiring a motherboard replacement.

 ### Prerequisites
 #### Recommended: